ParisNeo/petals_server_installer/README.md

 ### Windows

+From release page, download `petals-server.exe` and install it.

 After installation, you will have two new shortcuts:

 1. **Load Ubuntu**: Opens an Ubuntu environment for debugging or development.
 2. **Load Petals Server UI**: Launches the Petals Server UI.

 ### Linux/macOS

+From release page, download `install_script.exe` and run it with bash.

 1. The installer creates a Conda environment named "petals" for you.
 2. Activate the environment with `conda activate petals`.